The Daily Caller Sued Over ‘Relentless,’ ‘Xenophobic’ House IT ‘Conspiracy Theories’

-The 23-page complaint from former Democratic IT staffer Imran Awan was filed Tuesday afternoon in U.S. District Court in the District of Columbia.
+The 23-page complaint from former Democratic IT staffer Imran Awan was filed Tuesday afternoon in D.C.
+Superior Court.
 Awan and the other plaintiffs—his wife, two of his brothers, and a friend, all of whom worked with Awan in Democratic House IT services—named as defendants The Daily Caller, the nonprofit Daily Caller News Foundation, DCNF reporter Luke Rosiak, and conservative publisher Regnery, which published a 2019 book Rosiak wrote about Awan.
 The Daily Caller was founded in 2010 by Fox News host Tucker Carlson.

 The Awans’ lawsuit accused the defendants of both defamation and intentional infliction of emotional distress, subjecting them to “a relentless, xenophobic campaign of defamatory attacks.”
 The Awans’ lawyer, Deepak Gupta, told The Daily Beast that the heart of the complaint lies in the notion that “the victims of fake news and right wing conspiracies are not just our politics and our discourse—it’s also real people, whose lives can be ruined.”